August 01, 2018

 The world is full of delicious desserts and bakes, and your upcoming summer holiday is the perfect time to discover them!
 This list of the best desserts in the world will show you the bakes you might come across while you’re travelling.
 Or, if you’ve already been away, you can get over your holiday blues by baking your way around the world.

 If you’re anything like us and base your holidays around what you can eat while you’re there, you’re going to love our top 10 bakes from around the world!
+But before we get into that, why not head over to our Bake Shop to see if something takes your fancy?

 When asked what the best cuisine in the world is, Portuguese food rarely gets a mention.
 But it certainly should when it comes to the best desserts in the world!